rjdverse/rjdemetra/README.md

-RJDemetra relies on the [rJava](https://CRAN.R-project.org/package=rJava) package and Java SE version higher than 8 is required.
+RJDemetra relies on the [rJava](https://CRAN.R-project.org/package=rJava) package and Java SE version 8 or higher is required.

 ``` r
 # Install release version from CRAN